Other Rivers and Streams BNG Units

 Trusted by Developers and Landowners

-Other Rivers and Streams
+What are Other Rivers and Streams?

 Other rivers and streams are flowing watercourses that do not fall within priority habitat types such as chalk rivers, headwaters or shingle rivers, and are not artificial waterbodies like canals, culverts or ditches.
 They include the majority of channels across England where natural processes can still operate to some degree, supporting riffles, pools, exposed sediments, submerged plants and riparian vegetation.